-I graduated with a B.A. in Chemistry from Franklin and Marshall College in 1986.
-I conducted undergraduate research on “The Thermal Rearrangement of endo-7-methyl-exo-7-vinylbicyclo[3.2.0]hept-2-ene,” under the direction of Dr. Phyllis Leber.
-While at Franklin and Marshall College, I was inducted into the Phi Beta Kappa Honor Society.
+I graduated with a B.A. in Chemistry from Franklin and Marshall College (F&M) in 1986.
+While at F&M, I conducted undergraduate research on “The Thermal Rearrangement of endo-7-methyl-exo-7-vinylbicyclo[3.2.0]hept-2-ene,” under the direction of Dr. Phyllis Leber, Dr. E. Paul and Frances H. Reiff Professor of Chemistry.

 In the Fall of 1986, I entered the University of Pennsylvania and worked under the guidance of Dr. William P. Dailey III.
 My graduate research at Penn encompassed two different areas: 1.) the synthesis and study of strained ring compounds and, 2.) the origin of the lithium perchlorate rate acceleration of the Diels-Alder reaction.
 In 1991, I completed my dissertation entitled “Synthetic Approaches Toward Pentaprismane, Hexaprismane, and Heptaprismane; The Lithium Perchlorate Diethyl Ether Rate Acceleration of the Diels-Alder Reaction: Lewis Acid Catalysis by Lithium Ion” and was awarded my doctoral degree.